RogaLabs/RestFactory/README.md

 [Bruno Lima](https://github.com/brunodles)

-Many influences on structuring of this file `RestFactory.class` it was this guy.
+All influences on structuring setup of Retrofit it was this guy.

 ##License